zhousheng97/Awesome-MLLM-TextVQA/README.md

 ## Introduction

-- Scene-Text Visual Question Answering (Scene-Text VQA) is a task where models answer questions based on textual information within visual scenes (**images or videos**), requiring both scene text recognition and reasoning.
+- Text Visual Question Answering (TextVQA) is a task where models answer questions based on textual information within visual scenes (**images or videos**), requiring both scene text recognition and reasoning.
 - With the rise of Multimodal Large Language Models (MLLMs), this task is crucial for enhancing scene text-aware multimodal understanding.
 It pushes MLLMs to **integrate visual-textual information** and **improve real-world applications** like document understanding and assistive technologies.

 # Table of Contents